 - 7.1 Future Agenda Items.
 The City Manager, the City Attorney, the Mayor, or any two Councilmembers may request that an item be added to a future agenda for Council action.
 The City Manager shall provide a quarterly report to Council regarding the status of future agenda items, which may include a request to remove items from the list of future agenda items.
 Any item may be removed for the future agenda items list by a majority vote of the City Council.

-At the requestor's discretion, the agenda request may also include additional information explaining the rationale for or timing of the agenda item.
-Under the "Future Agenda Items" section of each regular Council meeting agenda, the City Manager shall include a document listing all current future agenda requests. - 7.2 Preparation of Agenda.
+- 7.2 Preparation of Agenda.
 The City Clerk shall prepare the agenda in consultation with the City Manager, the Mayor, and the City Attorney.
 Absent exigent circumstances, an item will be scheduled for Council action no sooner than 14 days after receipt of a request to add the item to the future agenda items list.
 Any item requiring preparation of a staff report requires City Manager approval or, in case of a report prepared by City Attorney's Office staff, City Attorney approval, before being added to an agenda.
-The Mayor, in consultation with the City Manager and the City Clerk, shall determine the order of items on the agenda. - 7.3 Agenda Item Descriptions.
+The Mayor, in consultation with the City Manager and the City Clerk, shall determine the order of items on the agenda.

+- 7.3 Agenda Item Descriptions.
 Each agenda item shall include a brief general description of the matter to be discussed (approximately 20 words in length), including any action that may be taken under the California Environmental Quality Act, and should generally include the recommendation of the City Manager.
-If the agenda item includes any budget request or modification, the amount of the request or modification should be stated when possible.
-The brief description of the agenda item should be comprehensible by a typical resident.
-For example, an amendment to the Municipal Code should include a description of the amendment, rather than only the Code section to be amended; similarly, an item related to a development project should include not only the street address, but the common name of the project when applicable.
-Where practicable, the second reading of an ordinance should have the same agenda title as the first reading.

 - 7.4 Staff Reports.
 Staff reports should include the following sections:

 - 1. Subject

 - 2. Recommended Action

-- 2.3.
-Executive Summary (optional)

-- 2. Background

-- 2.3.
-Reasons for Recommendation and Available Options
+- 2. Reasons for Recommendation

-- 3.4.
-Sustainability Impact
+- 3. Sustainability Impact

-- 5. Fiscal Impact
+- 4. Fiscal Impact

-- 6. City Work Program Item

-- 7. City Work Program Item Description

-- 4.8.Council Goal

-- 9. California Environmental Quality Act
+- 5. California Environmental Quality Act

+- 7.5 Agenda Publication.
+Agenda packets for a regular meeting should be published and delivered to Councilmembers no later than the Wednesday prior